 There's a certain kind of footballer — you know the type — who when asked about anything beyond the touchline will say something about "focusing on the football" and then stare at the floor.
 Jackson Irvine is not that kind of footballer.

 In a sport where the default setting is careful, scrubbed, inoffensive neutrality, this is genuinely unusual.
-It also, if you'll forgive me a moment of earnestness, matters.
+It also matters.
 The game shapes culture.
 The people in the game have a choice about what kind of culture they shape.
 Most of them choose silence.
 Irvine does not.

 Here's the thing that gets people when they first encounter Jackson Irvine: there's a jarring, delightful mismatch between the man off the pitch and the player on it.
 Off it, he looks like he belongs on a Gucci campaign — the long hair, the sharp cheekbones, the considered aesthetic that wouldn't seem out of place fronting your favourite band.
-He's the kind of bloke you'd clock across a festival crowd and immediately want to know what was on his playlist.
 Soft-spoken, thoughtful, almost poetic about the things he cares about.
 You'd never guess, looking at him in a café in Sternschanze, what happens when the whistle blows.

-Because on the pitch, he is the opposite of all that.
+Because on the pitch, the Socceroos midfielder is the opposite of all that.
 The softness disappears entirely.
-What replaces it is something close to relentless — a box-to-box midfielder who runs and runs and runs, who wins headers he has no right winning, who makes the kind of bone-rattling tackle that makes the whole stadium go quiet for half a second and then explode.
+What replaces it is something close to relentless — a box-to-box midfielder who runs and runs and runs, wins headers he has no right winning, and makes the kind of bone-rattling tackle that makes the whole stadium go quiet for half a second and then explode.
 That contradiction — the sensitivity and the steel, the aesthete and the enforcer — is not a tension.
 It's the whole point of him.

 "I've never felt anything like it.
 To see how much it means to people — not just us — is incredible."

 The Moe tattoo became briefly legendary during his time at Hibernian.
 A celebration photo went viral when fans spotted the bright yellow cartoon face peeking out from under his kit.
-The internet, reasonably, went berserk.
-"That's the most Jackson Irvine thing imaginable," someone tweeted.
+The internet went berserk.
 Irvine didn't explain it.
 He laughed it off.
 This, too, tells you something.

-FourOne Hundred and Fifty Shirts Is Not a Collection — It's a Calling
+FourOne Hundred and Fifty Football Shirts Is Not a Collection — It's a Calling

 The cracked badge on a childhood strip.
 The faded yellow of a kit you can barely afford.
 The trade with a teammate whose career took a different path.
 These are not objects.
 They're chapters.
 Irvine understands this.
-That makes him one of us — genuinely one of us, not in the PR-approved, eyes-on-the-press-officer way, but in the actual sense of caring about the same things we care about.
+That makes him genuinely one of us — not in the PR-approved, eyes-on-the-press-officer way, but in the actual sense of caring about the same things we care about.

 FiveNick Cave.
 Gang of Four.
 The National.
 Obviously.